SikroxMemer/Discord-Server-Dashboard/README.md

 ## Requirements
 - A Discord account and server with API access.
-- A web server with PHP and MySQL support.
 - Check IF A Discord server supports Server Widgets.
 - You Must have Php installed in your pc , because the page only work in a localhost server.

 ## Installation
 - Clone or download the application from the GitHub repository.